 However, there is something that does what SMC and compression molding does even better – and it’s called long fiber injection.

 What is LFI?

 Long fiber injection (LFI) molding is an even shorter, more efficient and cost-effective process used to create highly complex and detailed parts.
 It shares many of SMC’s advantages, but outperforms SMC in a number of key aspects.
 Since the process was brought to America by Romeo RIM in 1999, it has gained immense popularity and been used for automotive parts, housing, furniture and more.

 LFI consists of polyurethane mixed with chopped glass fibers – as the name suggests, longer fibers are used for greater strength and reinforcement.
 The fiber-polyurethane mix is sprayed directly into the mold using a machine; the molding process uses lower pressure than traditional compression molding and is completed within minutes.

 The resultant product is significantly – in fact, approximately 40% – more lightweight than SMC, and over 60% more lightweight than metals such as steel and aluminum.
-Despite the decreased weight, it offers the same strength, durability, and quality as heavier polyesters.
+Despite the decreased weight, it offers similar strength, durability, and quality as heavier polyesters.

 Choosing LFI means that you will save even more money on the molding process with SMC!
 The entire process, from filling the mold to removing the finished product, is fully automated and carried out by Romeo RIM’s accurate, efficient robot.
 In addition, Romeo RIM operates the world’s largest LFI press, allowing parts up to 12 feet by 12 feet to be produced quickly and with ease.
 As with labor costs, the volume of waste or scrap material produced is practically zero.